New Zealand customs declaration

 What to declare at New Zealand customs?

-Find out about the passenger arrival card, declaration of specific goods and biosecurity - all you need to know for your customs declaration on arrival in New Zealand!
+Find out about the passenger traveller declaration, declaration of specific goods and biosecurity - all you need to know for your customs declaration on arrival in New Zealand!

 How to proceed through customs